guyburton/crossword-game/HowToPlay.md

 ### Before you start

-It's a game for 2-6 players.
+The Crossword Game is a game for 2-6 players.
 You can play with more, but it gets harder to play strategically.

 Each player needs a sheet of paper and a pen.